bangazon-clumsy-penguins/WorkforceManagement/README.md

 - [HttpGet] Gets a list of all the trainings and then passes them to the index view

+Details ( )

+- [HttpGet] Gets the details of an individual component and passes them to the detail view

 Create ( )

 - [HttpPost] Validates Create Form input data and posts new training to database